adamprocter/games_design/Year 1/Project_0_0.md

 We will review your films on 3rd October at 14.00 in The Games Studio.

 ### Learning Outcomes
-Please refer to the module descriptions in your Semester 01 guide where the Learning Outcomes for this module are listed in full.
+Please refer to the module descriptions where the Learning Outcomes for this module are listed in full.

 ## Aside